plake06/ec-sdk/plugins/kepware/README.md

 Plugin | v1 | TBD

 ### Step one of tree- Setup the agent for the Ingress traffic
 Again assuming that you have the basic knowledge of Enterprise-Connect operation, and is currently a subscriber to the EC service in Predix.
-If not, please [checkut our usage doc](https://github.com/Enterprise-connect/ec-misc-docs) as your first step.
+If not, please [checkout our usage doc](https://github.com/Enterprise-connect/ec-misc-docs) as your first step.

 Please verify your network environment in order to decide whether the ```pxy``` (Proxy) makes sense for your agent deployment.